Who doesn't love The Golden Girls (1985-1992)?

 Leslie Nielsen as “Lucas Hollingsworth” in “One Flew Out of the Cuckoo's Nest” (May 9, 1992)

-Speaking of Nielsen, the ratings for the finale were spectacular — over 27 million people watched, making it one of the Top 20 series finales of all time.
+Speaking of Nielsen, the ratings for the finale were spectacular — over 27 million people watched, making it one of the Top 20 series finales of all time, at the time.

 Nielsen died of pneumonia.
 His epitaph: “Let 'er rip.”